-During the month of July only, participants in this program will place the filled yellow battery bag on TOP of their already closed trash bin, or on TOP of their trash bag for collecwhere it is visible and sepa- disposal of their spent rate from the trash, it is at batteries. a high risk of being treated as trash.
+During the month of July only, participants in this program will place the filled yellow battery bag on TOP of their already closed trash bin, or on TOP of their trash bag for collecrate from the trash, it is at batteries. a high risk of being treated as trash.
 Please note: these batteries should NEVER go in your blue bin.